fusioncharts/dev_centre_docs/chart-guide/chart-configurations/axes.md

 Click [here](http://jsfiddle.net/fusioncharts/7o7qpcL2/) to edit the above chart.

-## Configure Cosmetic Properties of Borders of the Names
+## Configure cosmetic properties of borders of the names

 Use the following attributes to configure cosmetic properties of the borders around names of x-axis: